“We want a school that challenges people intellectually, but also spiritually and relationally.”

 Required reading, Bible study, video-lectures and written reflections. (estimated 20 hours/week average)

-Groups of 2-4 students will be assigned to various urban ministry sites to serve.
-Examples of possible ministry include tutoring/homework help for children, food shelf, children’s ministry, serving churches or ministry programs, conversational prayer/evangelism in public spaces, etc. (4-8 hours/week)
+Students will be involved in urban ministry as individuals and as a team.
+Examples of possible ministry include tutoring/homework help for urban children, food shelf ministry, inner city children’s ministry, serving inner city churches or ministry programs, conversational prayer/evangelism in public spaces, developing relationships cross-culturally, etc. (4-6 hours/week)

 Students will be able to volunteer with the Woodland Hills children’s ministry, youth ministry, hospitality ministry or Refuge ministry on a weekly basis.
 (2-3 hours/week)